umbralcalc/stochadex/README.md

-# stochastica
+# stochadex
-A framework to generate samples from a very general class of multidimensional stochastic processes
+A simulation engine to generate samples from a 'Pokédex' (very general class) of multidimensional stochastic processes